Architecture overview

 apps/

-modeler-plugin/ # Extension host (Node, webpack) — produces the .vsix
+vscode-plugin/ # Extension host (Node, webpack) — produces the .vsix

 bpmn-webview/ # BPMN webview (browser, Vite)